lgeurts/dwm-dotfiles/README.md

 - ***capscolor***
 - ***message***

+#### Further configuration:

+Edit .config/dwm/config.h and change apps accordingly your needs.
+For example, I use helium-browser-bin qutebrowser nvim (lazy-vim), signal, obtanium etc..
+Replace by your preferred apps, test, and after copy config.h to config.def.h.

 #### Credits:

 Huge thanks to my colleagues at Flouze.
 I can't even count the number of times they have helped me when I was lost (read clueless).